View XML QR Code

 Acquisition Information

-The Lilla Bogert Letters were donated to Special Collections in January 2000 by the Museum of the Rockies.
+The Lilla Bogert Letters were transferred to Special Collections in January 2000 by the Museum of the Rockies.
+Their prior provenance is unknown.

 Processing Note